Aqua Virgo: Construction

 Most of the ancient aqueducts were gravity systems, that is by ensuring the source was higher than the termination and plotting a uniform course for the aqueduct to follow a downward gradient, gravity would provide all the power needed for the water to flow.
 The aqueducts were for most of their length channels about 50 cm to 1 m below ground.
 Tunnels, pipes, and only the final stretches of the aqueducts used arches.
 The channels were made of three kinds of material: masonry (the most common form), lead pipes, and terracotta.
 These channels were made using a “cut and cover” technique where the channel path was cut into the ground and then covered in order to easily access the channels that were in need of repair.
 The floors and walls of the channels were lined with cement, and the roof was usually a vault.
 The cement was usually as high as the water would reach, which was meant to be about a half to two thirds full.
 Lining the walls and floor with cement served three purposes: to protect against leaks and seepage, to provide a smooth contact surface, and to make the contact surface continuous and joint free from one end to the other.

 In order to maintain the slight downward gradient, the aqueducts didn’t follow a direct route to Rome, but instead used the lay of the land.
 Typically, the gradient was shallow to make the water flow slower, so fewer repairs would be needed due to quicker water flows causing damage and too shallow of a gradient meant that the water would not flow at all.
 Different degrees of gradient were used for different reasons.
 While traveling through a tunnel, for example, a steeper gradient could be used to speed up water flow.
-Since inside the tunnel repairs were less likely to be needed the water could flow at a higher rate requiring a steeper gradient and then once through the tunnel the gradient would need to increase in order for the water to be slowed back down to its average speed.
+Since inside the tunnel repairs were less likely to be needed the water could flow at a higher rate requiring a steeper gradient and then once through the tunnel the gradient would need to decrease in order for the water to be slowed back down to its average speed.
 In later times, the use of high arches across valleys and plains were employed for the aqueducts, and some were even as high as 27 m off the ground.